tomcunn/ESP8266_UDP/README.md

 I also liked that udp.parsePacket(); is non blocking.
 My testing showed that it took around 27ms to execute.
 This is fine for most of my applications.

+The transmit and receives are working individually, but the controller is watch dogging when running both TX and RX at the same time.
+I am unsure of the solution.